FlorianBauer/sila-orchestrator/doc/UserGuide.md

 * Not modifiable SiLA properties with a constraint get validated.
 The value can be edited to check against the validator by pressing `[Tab]`, but does not affect the actual value on the server.

 Example:
-A not so SiLA complaint Command Parameter Identifier (just a example, no intention to blame the vendor of this server):
+A not so SiLA complaint Command Parameter Identifier (just an example, no intention to blame the vendor of this server):
 ![validation wrong](pictures/command-parameter-id-wrong.png)

 The, according to the standard, correct Command Parameter Identifier the validator would accept: